Which city is cheaper, Hiroshima or Matsue?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
-This travel cost comparison between Matsue and Hiroshima can help.
+This travel comparison between Matsue and Hiroshima can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Matsue, Japan is located on the scenic shores of Lake Shinji in the Shimane Prefecture.
 Matsue is the capital city of the prefecture and is known as the water city due to being located between Lake Shinji, Lake Nakaumi, and the Sea of Japan.
 This historically rich city is famous for being a laid back samurai village with stunning sunsets and traditional confectioneries.

 Hiroshima is positioned on the coast of the Seto Inland Sea and is an industrial city made up of many zigzagging rivers and wide boulevard streets.
 Today Hiroshima is a modern and vibrant city with great food and an energetic nightlife, but the image that remains in most visitor's minds is the Hiroshima of 1945 when it became the horrific sight of the first atomic bomb attack.
 Hiroshima shares the colorful neon atmosphere of other major Japanese cities and its hard to recognize the city immortalized all those years ago on that fateful day.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Matsue is $74, while the average daily cost in Hiroshima is $113.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Matsue and Hiroshima in more detail.